xbianonpi/xbian/README.md

 ==================================
 XBian 1.0 Alpha 1 is a fresh start.
 One of the biggest changes is that we are now using GitHub.
-GitHub allows us to make XBian 100% open for everyone.
+GitHub allows us to make XBian 100% open to everyone.
 We hope this motivates people to help us with developing XBian.

 GPL 3.0 Licenses